Ishkashimi language: Writing system

-Ishkashimi is a non-written language that does not have a writing system or literature, and in the previous centuries the Persian language, which dominated the region, was used to write down some of the traditional folklore.
+Ishkashimi is a non-written language that does not have a writing system or literature, and from the previous centuries the Persian language, which is dominant in the region, has been used to write down some of the traditional folklore.
 There were, however, some efforts made at the end of the twentieth century to implement a writing system based on Cyrillic alphabet.

 Written sources

 The first attempts by linguists to collect and organize data about the Ishkashimi language were made around the beginning of the 19th century, and were later continued by Russian and Ishkashimi linguists, like T. Pakhalina.
 Before any systematic description and documentation of Ishkashimi language, the researchers collected some random vocabulary examples and mentioned the language in the works about Iranian languages.
 Only in the end of the twentieth century linguists created a more comprehensive description of Ishkashimi language.

+Alphabets

+Table of correspondence between Ishkashimi alphabets:

+One of the current versions of the Ishkashimi alphabet: